What is psikat?

 FX Columns

-Every track has five FX columns to the right of its note voices.
+Every track has three FX columns to the right of its note voices.

 PITCH